ElsonFilho/Python/README.md

 ## APIs and Data Collection

-Discover how to interact with Application Programming Interfaces (APIs) to collect data from external sources.
+Discover how to interact with Application Programming Interfaces (APIs) to collect data from external sources using Python.
+We'll cover how to use APIs for structured data retrieval, understand HTTP requests, and employ libraries like requests and Beautiful Soup for extracting information from websites.
+Finally, we'll explore handling various file formats like CSV and JSON with Pandas.

 - [**Notebook:** `apis_and_data_collection.ipynb`](apis_and_data_collection.ipynb)
-- **Description:** Learn the fundamentals of making HTTP requests, working with JSON data, and using Python libraries to interact with web APIs for data collection.